The big-ticketest item I'm going to mention is this: a Nutrimill grain grinder.

 Now, that said, if you have a Kitchen-Aid, I would recommend the Kitchen-Aid grain-mill attachment, which cannot produce flour as fine as the Nutrimill, but which is more economical an investment, and also smaller.
 I really, really like it, and if I'm not grinding tons of flour, it's still my go-to grinder.
 I've had this one for a while, and it is a friend to me.

 If those seem like kind of severe, Russian-work-camp gifts--and they're not--you might consider a seltzer maker.
 This one.
-Of all of the many wonderful things that the Utah friends have sent us, this is the one that has most thrilled the children.
 We do, like good Jews everywhere, drink tons of seltzer, and this gadget has revolutionized our beverage consumption.
 Plus, and you knew I would say this, even with the cost of the cartridges, it costs a third of what store-bought seltzer costs.
 I'm just saying.
 Superfun to use, and you can even get flavors and syrups to go in it.

 |I would guess that making seltzer is one of his top-ten home activities.|